holoviz-dev/blog/posts/param_release_2.4/index.md

 <hr>

-If you're using [Anaconda](https://www.anaconda.com/downloads), you can install the latest version of Param with `conda install param`.
-If you prefer pip, use `pip install param`.
+You can install the latest version of Param with `conda install param`, `pip install param`, or `uv add param`.

 <hr>